Signed in as:

 Randal looked up to the stars, “Fine,” he said then bellowed, “Tom Zombie!”

 Everyone and everything went dead quiet.
-The wind stopped, the forest seemed devoid of even insects or birds.
-Only the crackling fire kept the night time silence from engulfing them all.
+The wind stopped, the forest seemed devoid of insects or birds.
+Only the crackling fire kept the night time silence from engulfing them.

 The kids laughed around their fire, whimsical in their disregard for the evil they had awakened.
 It was Steve who heard the shambling first; mixed with the wind and the crackling fire.
 When he said “Quiet!” to the group they thought it another joke and just laughed louder.